Believe it or not, bee pollen is one of nature’s most complete superfoods.

 Bee pollen also aids in the recovery of muscle protein.
 One study found that rats fed with fresh pollen-enriched diets showed a significant increase in muscle mass.
 (5)

 In other words, supplementing daily with pollen can help enhance energy, increase muscle mass, and boost metabolism.

 There is research demonstrating the antibacterial properties of bee pollen.
 There is a substance in pollen that inhibits the growth of various harmful bacteria.
 Studies show that bee pollen contains an antibiotic element that is effective against salmonella and other strains of bacteria.

 Also, clinical studies have revealed a governing effect on proper intestinal function which can be accredited to bee pollen.
 Its cellulose and fiber, as well as the presence of its antibiotic factors all contribute to an explanation for its antibacterial effect.
 (6)

-The best bee pollen is going to be local.
-This way, you have a product that works similar to the idea of homeopathy.
-The bees in your local area are exposed to the environmental pollutants, and therefore, by consuming their products, you develop immunity to them.
+Local bee pollen is best.
+The bees in your area are exposed to the same environmental pollutants as you are, and helps you develop a specific immunity to them.

 You should be able to find fresh, local pollen at a health food store or farmer’s market.
 To test its quality, try this simple at-home test: Put a few granules of pollen into a glass of water.
 If it sinks, it’s good; if it floats, it’s rancid.

 A little bee pollen added to your diet goes a long way.
 Put a couple of teaspoons over your salad or add to your favorite smoothie.
 You can also mix the pollen with a bit of raw honey and use it as a sweetener, or even take it straight for a quick energy boost.